adobe/ride/QuickStart.md

 mvn clean verify -Dtarget=stage01
 ```

-When it's run your REST call should be generated and logged, which you'll see in the console, and assuming your webservice exists in the way it is specified in the configs, you should see a response come back
+When it's run your REST call should be generated and logged, which you'll see in the console, and assuming your webservice exists in the way it is specified in the configs, you should see a response come back.

 ## Final Thoughts